 A carrion crow sat on an oak.
 Hey derry down derry die-doh.
 Watching a tailor mending his cloak.
 Caw.
 Caw.
 The carrion crow.
 Hey derry down derry die-do

-Thee old sow died and the bells did toll, fol the riddle all the riddle hey ding doh.
-And the little pigs cried and prayed for her soul.
-Sing he, sing ho, thee old carrion crow.
+Oh bring me some ‘lasses in a spoon, Fol the riddle, all the riddle, hey ding doh.
+‘Til I go heal that old sow’s wound, Sing he, sing ho, thee old carrion crow.
 Fol the riddle, all the riddle, hey ding doh.
 Kie me lea ro, kill my kea ro.
 Kie me lea ro kie mo to me bump bump bump jump, polly wolly lee, link o killy cum kie mo.

-Oh now thee old sow’s dead and gone, fol the riddle, all the riddle, hey ding doh.
-And the little pigs play and waddle on, sing he sing ho, thee old carrion crow.
+Oh now thee old sow’s dead and gone, Fol the riddle, all the riddle, hey ding doh.
+Her little ones go waddling on, Sing he, sing ho, thee old carrion crow.
 Fol the riddle, all the riddle, hey ding doh.
-Kie me lea ro, kill my kea ro, kie me lea ro kie mo To me bump bump bump jump, polly wolly lee, link o killy cum kie mo.
+Kie me lea ro, kill my kea ro.
+Kie me lea ro kie mo to me bump bump bump jump, polly wolly lee, link o killy cum kie mo.

 BOLD = nasal r= flipped